The Electors' Action Movement: Creation

 The catalyst for the creation of TEAM was a proposal to build a freeway through historic Chinatown.
 At the time, power at City Hall was not in the hands of the elected mayor and aldermen, but in those of two appointed city commissioners.
 In 1959, one of the commissioners, chief planner Gerald Sutton-Brown, generated a city plan that former TEAM alderman and transportation engineer Setty Pendakur described as "completely automobile and freeway oriented".

 While such freeways were being built in major cities throughout North America at that time, in Vancouver, opposition grew as the plans progressed.
-By the fourth quarter of 1967, a public hearing on how the route was chosen turned into one of the "wildest, most stormy meetings ever seen at city hall", wrote The Province's Bud Elsie.
+By the fourth quarter of 1967, a public hearing on how the route was chosen turned into one of the "wildest, most stormy meetings ever seen at city hall", wrote The Provinces Bud Elsie.
 The nearly 500 people who attended, most of whom were opposed to freeways, turned it into a networking opportunity, "and, with their vest pocket diaries in hand, eagerly arranged to meet again for further discussion".
 Those further discussions led to the formation of a political movement that in just nine months would develop policies and attract candidates to run for every position in the next civic election.

 TEAM came into being at a public meeting held at Vancouver's Grandview Community Centre on March 12, 1968.
 The founding president was Phillips, the head of a successful Vancouver investment firm; first and second vice-presidents were broadcasting executive Bill Bellman and labour leader Ed Lawson.
 Also on the founding executive committee were hotelier Frank Bernard; UBC history of medicine professor W. C. Gibson; Citizens' Housing Council president Alice Moore; head of UBC's department of community and regional planning; Peter Oberlander; UBC geography professor Walter Hardwick; businessman Charles Jordan-Knox; lawyer Haig Farris; and West Vancouver councillor Donald Lanskail.

 In less than five years' time, TEAM would be in a position to shift the power balance at City Hall and implement the policies for which the electors had voted.